findthemasks/findthemasks/README.md

 ## Current setup
  - The website reads from a google sheet, generates a json blob, which is used to generate static HTML.

+ ## Reading our data to build your own frontend
  - Our data file updates every five minutes and can be read from findthemasks.com/data.json.
 If you read the json directly, you need to ignore entries without an 'x' in the first field.
 Otherwise, you may publish info hospitals asked to have taken down.
 Don't do it!
 If this sounds like too much work, then please use our:

 ## Embeddable widget of donation sites